-Before the trip, it’s a good idea to make clear to parents/carers what insurance cover you have or haven’t got.
+Before the trip, it’s a good idea to make clear to parents and carers what insurance cover you have, or haven’t, got.
 Also let them know what the situation is in terms of cancellation, travel delays and damage to personal belongings.

 Travel insurance options